csainty/NodeWorker/README.md

 * Make sure the code in your app folder is set to copy into the build folder.
 * Your <appSettings/> section will be copied into the node `process.env` hash similar to `iisnode`
 * There is no console logging supported.
 Howeveryou can use the logentries add-on from AppHarbor with the nodejs client provided by logentries if you need to track what is happening.

+For an example of a worker that does logging.
+See https://github.com/csainty/NodeWorkerDemo